Comparing a study drug to the usual treatment for people with metastatic HER2-expressing salivary gland cancer that cannot be removed by surgery

 About This Study

-NRG-HN010 is a clinical study for people with salivary gland cancer that is considered HER2-positive in cases where the cancer has come back (recurrent), the cancer has spread outside of the salivary gland (metastatic), or the cancer cannot be removed through surgery (unresectable).
-Currently, patients with this type of cancer are treated with a chemotherapy drug called docetaxel and a drug that targets HER2-positive cancer cells called trastuzumab.
+NRG-HN010 is a clinical study for people with salivary gland cancer (SGC) that has the protein HER2 at high levels (“HER2-positive”) or low levels (“HER2-low”), and who have had their cancer come back (recurrent), their cancer has spread outside of the salivary gland (metastatic), or are unable to have the cancer removed through surgery (unresectable).
+Currently, patients with HER2-positive SGC who are not in a study are treated with a chemotherapy drug called docetaxel and a drug that targets HER2-positive cancer cells called trastuzumab.
+There is not a standard treatment approach for patients with HER2-low SGC who are not in a study.
+Chemotherapy is often used.There are no treatments that are proven to help patients with your health condition live longer.

 More information about this particular study is located on ClinicalTrials.gov